esamattis/subssh/README.markdown

 ## Features ##

  - Interactive shell.
- - Git and Subversion support with repository managers.
-   - Users can add, delete and rename repositories.
-   - Permissions management.
-Users can set who can read/write to their repositories.
  - Multiple users can use single account.
    - Users are distinguished by public SSH-keys in ~/.ssh/authorized_keys file.
    - Keys can be managed from the shell.
  - Easily extendable.
 [Example](http://github.com/epeli/subssh/blob/master/subssh/app/example.py).
+ - Version control management (currently Git and Subversion support).
+   - Users can create, delete, fork and rename repositories.
+   - Permissions management.
+Users can set who can read/write their repositories.
+   - Repository publishing.
+Users can make their repositories public using some web interface (eg. gitweb, websvn).
+Not included.
+Subssh just makes symklinks to a configured repository when user decides to publish a repository

 Subssh is inspired by [GitHub][h], [Gitosis][s], [YouSource (Verso)][y] and
 [CherryPy][c] (for the extension system).